Bayesian Inference for Spatial-Temporal Non-Gaussian Data Using Predictive Stacking: Computational details

 where $R_{22}^k = R_{kk}$.
 Then, Algorithm~\ref{algo:cholesky} finds $L_{-k}$ for each $k = 1, \ldots, K$.
 In Algorithm~\ref{algo:cholesky}, note that, no computation is needed to find $L_{-K}$ and $C_{11}^k$, $C_{13}^k$ for $1 < k < K$.

 It is worth remarking that the ``naive approach'' for obtaining $L_{-k}$ involves Cholesky decomposition of $R_{k}$ for each $k$, and, hence, requiring $K^{-2}(K-1)^3 n^3/3$ floating point operations (flops).
-On the other hand, the time complexity of Algorithm~\ref{algo:cholesky} is in the order of
+On the other hand, the time complexity of Algorithm~\ref{algo:cholesky} is of order

 where the penultimate step follows from the sum of cubes of natural numbers.
 Hence, we show that Algorithm~\ref{algo:cholesky} is theoretically $4(K-1)/K$ times faster than the naive approach.
 If $K = 10$ \citep{vehtariCV2002}, then Algorithm~\ref{algo:cholesky} theoretically offers approximately 72\% efficiency in time complexity over the naive approach.
 However, it must be noted that modern linear algebra libraries are highly vectorised and are often multithreaded.
 Hence, it is difficult to accurately translate these purely theoretical flop counts to actual wall clock time.
 Nevertheless, Algorithm~\ref{algo:cholesky} is more efficient than the naive approach.